MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/community/contributing/product-terminology.md

 ## PowerShell modules

-PowerShell modules are add-ons that containing PowerShell cmdlets that manage specific products or services.
+PowerShell modules are add-ons that contain PowerShell cmdlets to manage specific products or services.

 For example: